Xerox Alto: Xerox and the Alto

 Xerox was slow to realize the value of the technology that had been developed at PARC.
-The Xerox corporate acquisition of Scientific Data Systems (SDS, later XDS) in the late 1960s had no interest with PARC.
+The Xerox corporate acquisition of Scientific Data Systems (SDS, later XDS) in the late 1960s had no interest to PARC.
 PARC built their own emulation of the Digital Equipment Corporation PDP-10 named the MAXC.
 The MAXC was PARC's gateway machine to the ARPANET.
 The firm was reluctant to get into the computer business again with commercially untested designs, although many of the philosophies would ship in later products.